davidallendj/gdpm/README.md

 ## Known Issues

-*   The `help` command does not should the command/options correctly.
+*   The `help` command does currently print the command/options correctly.
 Commands do not use the double hypen, `--command` format.
-Commands should be use like `gdpm command --option` instead.
+Commands should be used like `gdpm command --option` instead.

 ## License